Balbader/data_structures_and_algorithms_in_C/1_time_and_space_complexity/README.md

 the upper bound of the algorithm (the growth of the algorithm).<br>
 The constant eventually becomes irrelevant.<br>

-There is practical vs theoretical differences<br>
+There is practical vs theoretical differences:<br>

 Just because N is faster than N^2, doesn't mean practically its always faster for smaller input.
 Remember, we drop constants.